JometheusPondo/RocketCars/README.md

 In general, and in most games, we only predict the local player character and some environmental objects.
 However, in Rocket Cars, we predict everything: remote (other) players, and the ball.

-To do all of this, we use Netick to handle the networking, as it takes care of all the prediction and replication logic for us.
-Even at high packet loss (>20%), the game is still going to be smooth and playable.

 However, due to latency, it's impossible to properly predict other (remote) players, since we can't predict their inputs.
-Thus, the client's prediction of other players will often be wrong.
+Thus, the client's prediction of other players will often be wrong, and it gets much worse at higher pings (>100ms).
 To mitigate this problem, we use a feature of `NetworkTransform`/`NetworkRigidbody` called `Prediction Error Correction Smoothing` to smoothly correct the error over multiple frames.
 Without that, the game would appear jittery because each time a correction comes in from the server, we would reconcile with the server and appear in a vastly different location instantly (prediction error magnitude scales with ping).

 Any game where you predict other players will need some sort of smooth error correction.